The entire book appears at this link with chapters added after appearing online:

 The guy appreciates such biting wit, and ·laughs in an uproar,

-“But we get ’em next time.”
+We get ’em next time.”

 Tyger, however, does have a tow truck to call.